warp-ds/warp-portal-poc/docs/foundations/elevation/index.md

 Elevation is the distance between different surfaces on the z-axis.

 ## The basics
-### Visualising the height difference
 Elevation is a concept used to visually differentiate the height between different elements.
-In light mode this is easy with the use of shadows but in dark mode we can’t rely as much on shadows to show the height difference.Think of dark mode as a dark room with a small light source on the ceiling: the closer an object is to the light, the lighter its surface appears.In light mode, we can use shadows to make this clear.
+In light mode this is easy with the use of shadows but in dark mode we can’t rely as much on shadows to show the height difference.

+Think of dark mode as a dark room with a small light source on the ceiling: the closer an object is to the light, the lighter its surface appears.
+In light mode, we can use shadows to make this clear.
 However, in dark mode shadows are less effective for showing differences in height.

 ::: image-block
 ![Illustration a plain interface with one half in light mode and the other in dark mode](/images/foundations/elevation.png)